bilalsxadad1231231/lead-qualification-system-/README.md

 ## Workflow Overview

-This system consists of five main workflows that work together to create a comprehensive AI-powered lead management solution:
+This system consists of five main workflows that work together to create a comprehensive AI-powered lead management solution.
+Each workflow is designed to handle specific aspects of the lead qualification process, ensuring no lead falls through the cracks while maintaining human oversight when needed.

 ### Workflow 1: Lead Ingestion & State Management
-- Handles new lead intake and initial data validation
-- Creates lead records and determines next steps
-- Routes leads to either immediate handoff or AI engagement
+**Trigger:** New lead webhook from GoHighLevel or other CRM systems **Purpose:** Initial lead processing and intelligent routing **Why This Matters:** This is the entry point that determines whether a lead needs human intervention immediately or can be handled by AI.
+It prevents qualified leads from being lost and ensures efficient resource allocation.

+**Key Functions:**
+- **Data Validation:** Checks if all required information (address, roof type, power capacity, ESO terms) is already available
+- **Smart Routing:** If complete data exists, leads go directly to SDR handoff; if incomplete, they enter AI qualification
+- **Record Creation:** Establishes tracking in Airtable for complete lead lifecycle management
+- **Status Management:** Sets initial AI status to "AI Working" for proper tracking

+**Business Value:** Reduces manual work by 60-70% by automatically identifying fully qualified leads and routing incomplete leads to AI qualification.

 #### Detailed Implementation